Battle of Nahrawan: Prelude

 The Kharijites denounced Ali as caliph, declared him, his followers, and the Syrians as infidels, and instead elected Abd Allah ibn Wahb al-Rasibi as their caliph.
 They declared the blood of such infidels to be licit.

 In the meantime, the two arbitrators announced that Uthman had been killed unjustly by the rebels.
-After this verdict, which strengthened the Syrian's support for Mu'awia, the arbitration process collapsed.
+After this verdict, which strengthened the Syrian's support for Mu'awiya, the arbitration process collapsed.
 At that point, Ali denounced the arbitrators as contrary to Quran and mobilized his supporters to renew the war against Mu'awiya.
 He summoned the Kharijites to join him.
 They refused, unless he acknowledged that he had gone astray and repent.
 Ali decided to depart for Syria without them.
 When Ali's forces voiced their concern about the threat of Kharijites, Ali persuaded them in a speech that the war against Mu'awiya was more important and ordered his troops to depart for Syria.

-According to W. Madelung, around this time, the Kharijites started the practice of interrogating civilians about their views on Uthman and Ali, and executing those who did not share their views.
+According to Wilferd Madelung, around this time, the Kharijites started the practice of interrogating civilians about their views on Uthman and Ali, and executing those who did not share their views.
 They are alleged to have disemboweled a farmer's pregnant wife, cut out and killed her unborn infant, before beheading the farmer.
 Ali received the news of the Kharijites' violence en route to Syria and sent one of his men to investigate, but he too was killed by the Kharijites.
 His soldiers now implored him to neutralize the threat of Kharijites, out of fear for the safety of their families and properties in Kufa.
 Ali then moved to Nahrawan with his army, estimated to be 14,000-strong.

 Battle

 Ali asked the Kharjites to surrender the murderers and accept peace.
 If they did, he would leave them alone and depart to fight the Syrians.
 The Kharijites responded defiantly that all of them were responsible for the murders as they all considered it licit to kill his followers.
-After further exchanges, the Kharijite leaders instructed their followers not to engage in further discussion and instead prepare for martyrdom and to meet their Lord in Paradise.
+After further exchanges, the Kharijite leaders instructed their followers not to engage in further discussion and instead prepare for martyrdom and to meet their Lord in paradise.
 Both sides arranged in battle order and Ali announced an amnesty for any Kharijite who would join him or return to Kufa and that only murderers would be punished.
 About 1,200 Kharijites accepted his offer, some joining Ali's army, others returning to Kufa or leaving the battlefield for refuge in the mountains; Ibn Wahb was consequently left with 2,800 fighters.